 - (1: Side projects) Some have tried to carry out exploration activities without any specific organizational arrangement.
 They have just tried to push these activities as side projects within their existing exploitative organizational model.

-- (2: Exploratory cross functional teams) Some have tried to utilize temporary but dedicated cross functional teams to address exploration activities.
+- (2: Exploratory cross-functional teams) Some have tried to utilize temporary but dedicated cross functional teams to address exploration activities.
+These teams can be very light weight and operate alongside of a traditional functional structure.
+They can also be heavy weight and maintained in a matrix structure.

 - (3: Dedicated exploratory subunits) Some others have established dedicated exploratory business units within their exploitative organizations and have allowed them to maintain a completely different setup.